-This post is directed at Forest Fires – and in particular those in North America.
+This post is directed at forest fires, and in particular those in North America.

-Driving through the aftermath of huge forest fires in the Jasper National Park, I definitely felt sad.
+Driving through the aftermath of huge forest fires in Jasper National Park, I definitely felt sad.
 I thought about all the trees and wildlife that must have died here and how disastrous it must have been for the local communities.
 The more I learnt about it, the more my perspective changed.

-For many years man has tampered with nature.
-We cut down trees, plant more trees, remove animals, re-introduce animals and play with all the things that we shouldn’t.
+For many years man has tampered with nature ⏤ we cut down trees, plant more trees, remove animals, re-introduce animals and play with all the things that we shouldn’t.
 For many years the people in Canada would put out natural occurring forest fires as quickly as possible, with the very best intentions.
 Although unfortunately, it has created a problem that is ruining the national parks and all that lives within them.

-Wildfires are what clears out old vegetation, it produces new forest, new grass and it plays a very important role in the natural changes in the Earth’s ecosystem.
+Wildfires are what clear out old vegetation, it produces new forest, new grass and it plays a very important role in the natural changes in the Earth’s ecosystem.
 When the fires are suppressed, larger and more uncontrollable fires occur and that is when the real devastation will face us.

-Throughout the entirety of the national parks, the mountains are compacted with trees.
+Throughout the entirety of the National Parks, the mountains are compacted with trees.
 Spruce, Pine and Fir trees follow the valley to the top of the peaks without even a breath of open space.
-It looks beautiful, it really does.
-But that is no place for animals to thrive.
+It looks beautiful, it really does ⏤ but that is no place for animals to thrive.

 The logging companies throughout Canada would always cut down one tree and plant 10 more to replace it.
-It’s how they make their money… But as a result, the national parks are left with dense, unpopulated forests that are unliveable to most of the animal species.
+It’s how they make their money… But as a result, the National Parks are left with dense, unpopulated forests that are unliveable to most of the animal species.

-The trees are so close together that the ‘tragic’ Pine Beetle epidemic is sweeping through the forest and killing all of the trees, turning them a very unappealing brown colour.
+The trees are so close together that the ‘tragic’ Pine Beetle epidemic is sweeping through the forest and killing all of the trees, turning them into a very unappealing brown colour.
 These pine beetles that most think of as ‘tragic’ are really just doing the job of the fires that we had prevented for far too long.

-The natural occurring forest fires – most frequently caused by lightning – are there for a good cause.
+The natural occurring forest fires, most frequently caused by lightning, are there for a good cause.
 It’s something that is essential… It’s part of nature.
 The more the fires are avoided, the more the old forest grows and becomes densely populated with trees.
 The animals will move to unliveable areas, they will be forced into places where predators lie, and they will slowly be pushed to the brink.

 Yes, fires will always be devastating to the eye.
 To see living things die is so heartbreaking to the majority of the human population, but wildlife has adapted to live with this natural occurrence.
 Yes, some animals will die, but not as many as you might think.

 If we want to keep the beautiful animals on our planet alive and well, we need to let these natural disasters occur to some extent.
 We need to see them as a part of nature and not as something that we need to elude.
-By no means does this mean that fires should be left completely out of control, killing man and everything that lies in its path.
+By no means does this mean that fires should be left completely out of control, killing humans and everything that lies in their path.
 It simply means that we shouldn’t be putting them out before they have done what they came to do.

 I came across a very inspiring man on my journey through Canada and he said one common line to me, ‘Let nature be nature’.
-It’s that simple.
+It’s really that simple.